 “I’ve been ringing forever, Kate.
 What the fuck are you doing?”

-I scrambled to recover my composure and sweatpants, twisting to look over at my best friend, who was standing in the door way with coffee and an incredulous smile on her face.
+I scrambled to recover my composure, twisting to look over at my best friend, who was standing in the door way with coffee and an incredulous smile on her face.

 “Well, this is a first,” she laughed.